How we keep GamesNostalgia safe from viruses and malware

 Packages created on PC or Mac

-No need to say that the PC and the Mac that we use, are both of them well protected.
+No need to say that the PC and the Mac that we use are both well protected.
 On the PC we use Avira PRO, while on the Mac we have F-Secure.
 Once the packages are created, they are compressed and uploaded to the server.
 But the initial antivirus check is not the only one; there's another security level, described in the next point.

 Server-side antivirus check

-The Linux server where the files are stored has an antivirus system called ClamAV.
-A job scans all the packages every day.
-The virus DB is continuously refreshed, so that old games archives are checked for new viruses again and again.
+Additionally, the Linux server where all our files are stored has an antivirus called ClamAV.
+A cron job scans all the packages every day.
+The virus DB is continuously refreshed, so that old game archives are checked for new viruses again and again.
 In three years of GamesNostalgia, it happened once only that a package was reported as infected by malware.
-We downloaded the game and scanned it, and it was clean.
+It was probably a false positive, in fact, we downloaded the game and scanned it, and it was clean.
 Anyway, the package was removed and replaced.

 Worst case scenario

-If you have reached this point, you should know that the games are clean on the server, so they are clean when you download them.
-But what happens if hackers break the server?
+Ok, so the games are clean on the server, but what happens hackers break into the server?
 Is that possible?

 Of course, it is.
 We took all the standard security measures, but no server can be considered 100% secure.
-If Russian or Chinese hackers (apparently they are the best) decide to enter our server, with the required time and required resources, they would be able to do it.
+If some nasty hackers decide to enter into our server, with the required time and required resources, they would be able to do it.
 If they hacked Apple, Twitter, and all the top companies, how couldn't they be able to hack GamesNostalgia?
 If they enter, they might delete everything, or they could infect some games with Melissa or other viruses, who knows.

 Why does Windows Defender report a trojan in our games?

-This is a known problem.
-Windows Defender cannot read our maximum compression 7zip archives properly.
-Sometimes it finds a virus/trojan/malware in files downloaded from GamesNostalgia.
-These are false positives.
-Just deactivate Defender, download the archive and extract it.
+Ok, so if all the above is true, why some people receive warnings from their antiviruses?
+Well, there is a thing called "false-positive".
+Since old games present strange patterns to the antiviruses, sometimes they think they are infected, but they are not.
+We also discovered a problem with Windows Defender that cannot read maximum compression 7zip archives properly.
+Sometimes Windows Defender finds a virus/trojan/malware in our files, but these are false positives.
+If you want, deactivate Defender, download the archive and extract it.
 After that, you can rerun a virus scan on the game folder.
 You will see that the files are clean.